21st Century Wire

 The new language of war

 By a flick of the linguistic wand, any military action can be justified by the self-styled moralist and the 21st century political shape-shifter.
 First comes the humanitarian “No-Fly Zone”, a legal foot in the door.
-Then come the “surgical” air strikes.
-And by extension, any foreign peoples who happen to be killed by an officially branded Allied Air Strike fall under the category of “collateral damage”.
+Then comes the “surgical” air strikes.
+And, by extension, any foreign peoples who happen to be killed by an officially branded Allied Air Strike fall under the category of “collateral damage”.